Michelle McDonagh just wants to play.

 McDonagh, hitting .200 and batting eighth in the lineup, hit a 1-0 pitch past the center fielder for her first career triple.

 McDonagh said that teammates and coaches had been encouraging her in practice to "put my whole body" into her swing.
 She did.

 "I thought this would be a perfect time to use my hips and drive it," McDonagh said.

 Atholton (15-1 overall, 13-1 league) used two hits, an error and a passed ball two score twice in the opening inning.
-The Raiders added another run in the second when McDonagh was hit by Jackson in the back of her left shoulder, then scored four batters later on a two-out error.
+The Raiders added another run in the second when McDonagh was hit by Jackson in the back of her left shoulder, then scored four batters later on an error.

 River Hill (10-6, 8-6) scored once in the fourth on a sacrifice bunt by Tara Fadrowski, then tied the score with two runs in the fifth on a RBI double from Aneesha Griffin and a groundout by Jackson.

 Jackson, who battled her control all game, allowed eight hits, struck out seven and walked three.
 Zitnay struck out six, walked none and allowed five hits, two by Jackson.